 4. Uniswap v2 Reentrancy Attack (2020)

-In a reentrancy attack on Uniswap v2, a vulnerability in the smart contract allowed attackers to drain funds from liquidity pools by repeatedly calling the swap
+In a reentrancy attack on Uniswap v2, a vulnerability in the smart contract allowed attackers to drain funds from liquidity pools by repeatedly calling the swap function.
+This attack led to a loss of around $1 million.

 - Exploited Vulnerability: Reentrancy attack